wenlzhang/obsidian-task-chat/README.md

 **Query Understanding** (Query Parsing Only)
 - **AI Query Understanding**: Enable AI to understand your queries (optional)
   - What it does: AI parses your query to extract filters and keywords
+  - When ON:
-  - When ON: Better semantic understanding, multilingual support (~$0.0001/query)
+    - Better semantic understanding, multilingual support (~$0.0001/query)
+    - Unlocks "Auto (AI Context-Aware)" sorting mode (smart sorting)
-  - When OFF: Fast regex-based parsing ($0)
+  - When OFF: Fast regex-based parsing ($0), "Auto" sorting unavailable
   - Recommended: ON for complex multilingual queries, OFF for cost savings
   - **Important**: This does NOT control AI task analysis - that's always available and automatic!